Volatar/Group7-repo-projects/Selenium Lab/Lab Documentation/4 Requirements Installation.md

+The following are instructions on getting this code running on any system.
+If you are using PyCharm, skip to the next file for instructions on how to get it running there.

 # Ensure Python PIP is installed
 Python's PIP is a package manager for Python.
 It can install additional Python packages not included by default in Python.